Skip to main content

 We live in a rapidly changing society and environment.
 The COVID-19 pandemic has caused large-scale changes.
 Regardless of what tomorrow might bring, we know what steps have to be taken to mitigate risks.

-Vice-Rector for Science
+Vice-Rector for Science, Chair, RSU Council of Science

 It is very important to lead a healthy lifestyle, make healthy choices and live in a healthy environment in order for people to be able to maintain, or restore their health.
 An improved evidence-based health policy and more effective solutions for health promotion and disease prevention are essential.
 Here are some examples where data plays a major role: personalised medicine, defeating COVID-19 and cervical cancer screening and prevention.